carmenbianca/report-liferay/plan.md

 To reduce the complexity of the sub-goal into tangible parts, it would be fair to split this sub-goal up into a few more sub-goals:

-- Automatically check whether inbound code is first-party or third-party.
+- Automatically check whether \gls{inbound} code is first-party or third-party.

-- Automatically check the licensing of inbound third-party code.
+- Automatically check the licensing of \gls{inbound} third-party code.

-- Verify whether the licensing of inbound third-party code is compatible.
+- Verify whether the licensing of \gls{inbound} third-party code is compatible according to @liferay-inbound.

 - Flag Legal if a problem is detected.